 Kristen WatkinsKristen grew up watching hockey, but never playing, and has become an avid hockey fan since her oldest daughter started playing hockey with the Ice Wolves 18 years ago.
 Since then, all three of her daughters have played with the Ice Wolves.
 Her daughter Scout, was both Assistant Captain and Captain with the Kingston JRs during her three years with the team, and is now captain of the Queen's women's hockey team.
 Kristen's youngest daughter is currently playing for the Kingston JRs where she is starting her second season with the team.

-Kristen wears many hats for the Kingston JRs and has been the communications manager, billet coordinator, website manager and game-day announcer for the past 3 years.
-She and her family currently are a billet family for the team, this being their 4th year to host a player in their home.
+Kristen wears many hats for the Kingston JRs and has been the communications manager, billet coordinator, billet parent, website manager and game-day announcer for the past 6 years.